Magos-prim-Alexandoor/Steam-Workshop-Mod-Download-Helper/README.md

 15. Go to steamCMD dir\steamapps\worlshop\content\*Game ID*

 If you need clear mod list click on "Clear file" button(maybe add button for remove one string later)

+UPD: Old project, maybe i do something with it... someday.